demystifyfp/demystifyfp/content/fsharp/series/fstweet/reorganising-code-and-refactoring.md

 ## Overriding The either function

-We are making use of the `either` function from the chessie library to map the `Result` to `WebPart` with some compromises on the design.
+We are making use of the `either` function from the Chessie library to map the `Result` to `WebPart` with some compromises on the design.

 To fix this, let's have a look at the signature of the `either` function